jetnew/academicpages/_posts/2021-07-07-quickstart-python.md

 ---
-title: 'A Quickstart to Python Programming For My Friends'
+title: 'A Quickstart to Python Programming For Friends'
 date: 2021-07-07
 permalink: /posts/2021/07/quickstart-python/
 excerpt: 'A quickstart walkthrough to into the basics of Python programming.'